Lancashire and Cheshire Entomological Society

 Between 1881 to 2010 the society produced a (mostly) annual journal series with other occasional publications covering all aspects of regional entomology, with numerous articles and checklists providing context for current Entomologists in the region.
 All the journals are available to download as searchable, bookmarked PDFs having been scanned in 2017 (funded by Tanyptera Trust).
 More information

-- All meetings commence at 19:30 on Tuesdays at Frodsham Community Centre, Fluin Lane, WA6 7QN
+- In normal times, meetings take place at Frodsham Community Centre, Fluin Lane, WA6 7QN

-- All are welcome and it’s currently free to attend.
+- All are welcome and it’s currently free to attend (online or in person meetings)

 - Keep up with updates from the society by joining their Facebook Group